-Cloud based hosting even comes with the option of ‘automated scalability’.
+Cloud-based hosting even comes with the option of ‘automated scalability’.
 We once had a client releasing their content to the public on their Moodle platform, but they didn’t know how many people would use it.
-For them, we set up automated scaling functionality, meaning their platform started on the lowest package.
-Once it came close to the limit it automatically upgraded the server space, meaning they only ever paid what they needed to and required no manual input for it to happen.
+We set up automated scaling functionality meaning their platform started on the lowest package; once it came close to the limit, it automatically upgraded the server space.
+This meant they only ever paid what they needed to and required no manual input for it to happen.

-Finally, it’s important to understand the cost of both solutions.
-With cloud hosting, there is no large set-up cost associated; the expense comes from the subscription to your chosen hosting provider, such as AWS.
+Finally, it’s essential to understand the cost of both solutions.
+There is no considerable set-up cost associated; the expense comes from the subscription to your chosen hosting provider, such as AWS.
 With physical hosting, you need to purchase a server, which results in a high startup cost, and beyond this, you will need security products and a technician to manage this for you.

 03 The importance of support

 Carefully considering all of the above points will make your LMS experience a much more successful one.
 Still, it’s essential to understand that downtime and issues will happen even with the best solution.
 That’s why it’s crucial to have a support partner who will react and assist you with any problems that might arise.

 We have a 99.1% uptime guarantee for our Moodle hosting solutions and have a well-defined process for managing upgrades at Titus.
 Find our more about our Moodle Hosting.